-1 If you registered for EC1002 Introduction to economics in 2015-16 or earlier without registering for the co-requisites, you will be allowed to continue your registration on the course.

-2 If you registered for EC2020 Elements of econometrics in 2015-16 or earlier without registering for the new co-requisites and prerequisites, you will be allowed to continue your registration on the course.
+- 1 If you registered for EC1002 Introduction to economics in 2015-16 or earlier without registering for the co-requisites, you will be allowed to continue your registration on the course. - 2 If you registered for EC2020 Elements of econometrics in 2015-16 or earlier without registering for the new co-requisites and prerequisites, you will be allowed to continue your registration on the course. - 3 If you passed EC3015 Economics of Labour, EC3022 Public Economics, or EC3044 Economics of development at this point in 2020-21 or earlier, you will be allowed to place the pass for this course at this point.

-3Notice has been served on these courses.
-Final examinations for these courses will be held in 2020-21.